kaisenlinux/eksctl/userdocs/src/usage/addons.md

 ## Setting the addon's version

 Setting the version of the addon is optional.
-If the `version` field is empty in the request sent by `eksctl`, the EKS API will set it to the default version for that specific addon.
+If the `version` field is left empty `eksctl` will resolve the default version for the addon.
 More information about which version is the default version for specific addons can be found in the AWS documentation about EKS.
 Note that the default version might not necessarily be the latest version available.

 The addon version can be set to `latest`.
 Alternatively, the version can be set with the EKS build tag specified, such as `v1.7.5-eksbuild.1` or `v1.7.5-eksbuild.2`.
 It can also be set to the release version of the addon, such as `v1.7.5` or `1.7.5`, and the `eksbuild` suffix tag will be discovered and set for you.